-- Par-cooking the apples to 160°F sets their pectin into a form that is more stable, helping them retain their shape while remaining tender as they bake.
+- Par-cooking the apples to 160°F (71°C) sets their pectin into a form that is more stable, helping them retain their shape while remaining tender as they bake.

-- Cornstarch and sugar help thicken the juices into a gooey syrup while lemon juice gives it a bright flavor.
+- Cornstarch and sugar help thicken the juices into a gooey syrup, while lemon juice gives it a bright flavor.

-- 5 pounds (2.25 kg) apples (see note above), peeled, cored, and sliced 1/2 inch thick
+- 5 pounds (2.25kg) apples (see note), peeled, cored, and sliced 1/2 inch thick

-- 1/2 to 3/4 cup (100 to 150 grams) sugar (see note above), plus more for sprinkling
+- 1/2 to 3/4 cup (100 to 150g) sugar (see note), plus more for sprinkling

-- 2 tablespoons (1/2 ounce; 15 grams) cornstarch
+- 2 tablespoons cornstarch (1/2 ounce; 15g)

 - 1/2 teaspoon ground cinnamon

-- 2 teaspoons (10 ml) fresh juice and 1 teaspoon grated zest from 1 lemon
+- 2 teaspoons (10ml) fresh juice and 1 teaspoon grated zest from 1 lemon

-- 1 recipe easy pie dough
+- 1 recipe Easy Pie Dough

 - 1 egg white

 To Cook Filling on the Stovetop: Transfer apples and their juices to a large Dutch oven.
 Heat over low heat, stirring constantly, until lightly steaming.
-Cover and continue cooking over lowest heat setting, stirring frequently, using a thermometer to maintain temperature at below 160°F (71°C).
+Cover and continue cooking over lowest heat setting, stirring frequently, using a thermometer to maintain temperature below 160°F (71°C).
 Do not allow liquid to come to a boil for first 20 minutes.
-After 20 minutes, increase heat to medium-high and cook, stirring frequently, until juices thicken enough that a spatula dragged through the bottom of the pot leaves a trail that very slowly closes back up, about 10 minutes.
+After 20 minutes, increase heat to medium-high and cook, stirring frequently, until juices thicken enough that a spatula dragged through the bottom of the pot leaves a trail that very slowly closes back up, about 10 minutes more.
 Transfer apples to a rimmed baking sheet, spread out into a single layer, and allow to cool completely, about 1 hour.

-Using a pair of kitchen shears, trim the edges of both pie crusts until they overhang the edge of the pie plate by 1/2 inch all the way around.
+Using a pair of kitchen shears, trim edges of both pie crusts until they overhang the edge of the pie plate by 1/2 inch all the way around.
 Fold edges of both pie crusts down together, tucking them in between the bottom crust and the pie plate and working your way all the way around the pie plate until everything is well tucked.
 Use the forefinger on your left hand and the thumb and forefinger on your right hand to crimp the edges.
 Cut 5 slits in the top with a sharp knife for ventilation.